nats-io/nats-site/content/documentation/writing_applications/connecting.md

 ### Connecting to the Default Server

-Some libraries also provide a special way to connect to a *default* url, which is general `nats://localhost:4222`:
+Some libraries also provide a special way to connect to a *default* url, which is generally `nats://localhost:4222`:

 {{< partial "doc/connect_default.html" >}}